speedingdeer/nucl.ai/README.md

-npm install # for grunt and related npm install -g grunt-cli # (as admin) for the grunt command line tool npm install -g bower # (as admin) for the bower command line tool gem install bundle # (as admin) for the bundle command line tool bower install # for bower components (lib/) bundle install # to test against to gh-pages gem (includes jekyll)
+npm install # for grunt and related npm install -g grunt-cli # (as admin) for the grunt command line tool npm install -g bower # (as admin) for the bower command line tool gem install bundler # (as admin) for the bundler command line tool bower install # for bower components (lib/) bundle install # to test against to gh-pages gem (includes jekyll)
 ```